-Grooming is also crucial because it is an opportunity to familiarize yourself with your dog’s body.
+It’s important to groom your dog because it is an opportunity to familiarize yourself with your dog’s body.
 For instance, combing your furry friend after playing in the yard doubles as a chance to inspect your dog for fleas.
 If you regularly clean your dog’s teeth, the more likely you will realize when something looks (or smells) out of the ordinary.
 When you are trimming their nails, you may notice a sensitive spot in their paws.

 With consistent grooming, you are better educated on any potential problems you may want to bring up to your veterinarian.

 Maintaining a Clean Home

 Aside from helping your dog look and feel fabulous, grooming also helps keep your home clean!
 The more you brush and bathe your dog, the more hair you capture in the brush or wash out during shampooing—and the less hair that will shed on your couch and rug.

 Not to mention, you would most likely prefer cuddling with a freshly bathed, clean-smelling dog versus a dog who looks like they rolled through the mud a week ago.

 One of the main benefits of dog grooming is that it gives you a chance to spend one-on-one time with your best friend (don’t worry, the groomer will have plenty of opportunities to bond with your pup!)
 A dog grooming glove is a great option for quality grooming time because it lifts excess hair while also massaging your dog for a therapeutic—and most importantly, positive—grooming experience.

 Additionally, grooming builds your pet’s trust as you ease them through a situation that may be uncomfortable, such as cleaning your dog’s ears.